fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-fixm-extension/create-extension-content.md

 to:

-- Add a new field called “position” to the EnRoute section of Core to report a flight’s current whereabouts.
+- Add a new field called “position” to the EnRoute section of Core to report a flight’s current location.

 - Add a new field called “sequenceNumber” to the BasicMessage section to help with message ordering.